MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/diffpatternsplugin.md

 * Note: the patterns are often not distinct.
 They may be overlapping, and usually do not cover all the original rows.
 Some rows may not fall under any pattern.

-**Tips**
+> [!TIP]

-Use [where](./whereoperator.md) and [project](./projectoperator.md) in the input pipe to reduce the data to just what you're interested in.
+> * Use [where](./whereoperator.md) and [project](./projectoperator.md) in the input pipe to reduce the data to just what you're interested in.

-When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.
+> * When you find an interesting row, you might want to drill into it further by adding its specific values to your `where` filter.

-* Note: `diffpatterns` aims to find significant patterns (that capture portions of the data difference between the sets) and isn't meant for row-by-row differences.

 ## Example